Hoarse Voice

 The True Vocal Cords

-The true vocal cords are responsible for producing voice by being able to abduct and adduct, through innervation from the recurrent and superior laryngeal nerve.
-Any pathology affecting the structure of the vocal cords or their innervation will result in hoarseness.
+The true vocal cords are responsible for producing voice by being able to abduct and adduct, through innervation from the recurrent laryngeal nerve and the external branch of superior laryngeal nerve.

 Figure 1 – Superior view of the intrinsic muscles of the larynx.